zhoreeq/meshname/protocol.md

 Since there is no need for a global authority or consensus, such a naming system will reliably work in any network split scenarios.

-".mesh.arpa" is meant to be used by machines, not by humans.
+".meshname" is meant to be used by machines, not by humans.
 A human-readable naming system would require a lot more engineering effort.

-## How .mesh.arpa domains work
+## How .meshname domains work

-Each mesh node can manage its own unique name space in "mesh.arpa." zone.
+Each mesh node can manage its own unique name space in "meshname." zone.
 The name space is derived from its IPv6 address as follows:

 1) IPv6 address is converted to its binary form of 16 bytes: